AgentBluenote/Mozilla/html/introduction-to-html/marking-up-a-letter-finished/marking-guide.md

   </ul>
 </dd>
 <dt>The university motto quote and citation should be marked up with appropriate elements (2 marks)</dt>
-<dd>"Be excellent to each other" should be wrapped in a &lt;q&gt; element, and "Bill S Preston, Esq" should be wrapped in a &lt;cite&gt; element</dd>
+<dd>"Be excellent to each other" should be wrapped in a &lt;q&gt; element, and "The memoirs of Bill S Preston, Esq" should be wrapped in a &lt;cite&gt; element</dd>
 </dl>

 ## The head of the document